 At the completion of this program, students will be able to:

-- Develop an appreciation and understanding of the diverse Spanish speaking regions and cultures around the world.
+- Recognize and relate to the diverse Spanish speaking populations around the world.